ekjyotshinh/Structy/README.md

 Linked List

 1. LinkedListValues-----------> LinkedListValues takes in the head of a linked list and returns a array containing all values of the nodes in the linked list.

+2) SumList-----------> Sum Lst takes in a head of linked list and then returns the sum of the list.

+3) LinkedListFind----------> Linked List Find takes in the head of a linked list and a target value.
+The function returns a boolean indicating wheather the llinked list contains it or not.

+4)